shrxya1810/RouteZero/README.md

 # RouteZero Backend (Walmart Sparkathon)

-**RouteZero** is a modular, production-grade FastAPI backend for sustainable logistics, built for the Walmart Sparkathon.
-It provides advanced route optimization, emissions tracking, green carrier assignment, eco points, reverse logistics, and LLM-powered explanations for eco-friendly delivery.
+**This is the backend service for RouteZero, a full-stack logistics optimization platform built for the Walmart Sparkathon.**

+The backend provides:
+- Advanced route optimization (last-mile and freight)
+- Emissions tracking for all vehicle types
+- Green carrier assignment and eco points
+- Reverse logistics (returns pairing)
+- LLM-powered explanations for eco-friendly delivery
+- Robust, CORS-enabled API for frontend and AI integration

+> **Note:** The frontend is developed in a separate branch/repo by another team member.
+This backend is designed for seamless integration with any frontend or AI client.

 ---

 ## 🚀 Project Overview

-RouteZero powers eco-conscious delivery by:
+RouteZero backend powers eco-conscious delivery and supply chain by:
 - Optimizing delivery and return routes for minimal emissions
 - Assigning the greenest feasible carrier (EV, hybrid, diesel) per route
 - Calculating and rewarding eco points for sustainable choices
 - Providing natural language explanations (via LLM) for every route
 - Enabling reverse logistics (pairing returns with deliveries)
+- Supporting end-to-end freight (farm-to-fork) route optimization with trucks, rail, and ships
 - Exposing a robust, CORS-enabled API for frontend and AI integration

 ---

 ## 🌟 Key Features

-- **Route Optimization**: Multi-criteria, carbon-aware route selection using OpenRouteService
+- **Last-Mile Route Optimization**: Multi-criteria, carbon-aware route selection using OpenRouteService
+- **Freight Route Optimization**: End-to-end supply chain support (farm→processing, port→warehouse, warehouse→store) with heavy truck, rail, and ship modes
-- **Emissions Calculation**: Per-route CO₂ emissions for all vehicle types
+- **Emissions Calculation**: Per-route CO₂ emissions for all vehicle types and modes
-- **Green Carrier Matching**: Assigns best vehicle (EV/hybrid/diesel) based on distance and feasibility
+- **Green Carrier Matching**: Assigns best vehicle (EV/hybrid/diesel/truck/rail/ship) based on distance and feasibility
 - **Eco Points System**: Gamified, tiered rewards for low-emission routes
 - **LLM Integration**: Dynamic, user-friendly explanations for any route via `/generate-explanation`
 - **Reverse Logistics**: Pairs returns with deliveries within 3km for circular logistics